 Homemade pizza turned into the perfect science lesson Saturday afternoon!
 Normally I throw the ingredients in the bread maker, but I decided to make it by hand.
-I’m so glad I did – it wasn’t that much extra work, and it provided so many learning opportunities for the kids!
+I’m so glad I did – it wasn’t that much extra work, and making pizza with the kids provided so many learning opportunities!

 All three kids were fascinated by the texture of the dry yeast, and Lily especially was amazed at the way it sank into the sugar water solution.
 Johnny was very worried that the yeast would drown in the water.
 I explained that the sugar water was giving the yeast energy, instead of drowning it!